 - Lack of self-confidence

 - Loss of self-esteem

-Some people with severe cases of depression also suffer from depressive delusions.
+Some people also have depressive delusions.
 These delusions are extreme thoughts that occur with hallucinations.
-At this point, such individuals are suffering from psychotic depression.

-Sometimes, depression comes as a loss of skills caused by a slow down of the brain and physical bodily movements.
-People in this condition need to relearn self-care skills like bladder and bowel control and wearing clothes after being treated.
+Sometimes, depression is a loss of skills caused by a brain slow down and physical bodily movements.

-It is complex to differentiate cognitive features associated with intellectual disability from depression.
-Therefore, one needs to be aware of the pre-depressive states of these people to decipher the depressive symptoms fully.
+It is complex to differentiate cognitive features associated with intellectual conditions from depression.
+Therefore, one needs to be aware of the pre-depressive states of people with depression.

 Aetiological Factors of Depression